Pole458/soi-frontend/README.md

 ## Front End

-Open a terminal and type the following instructions:
+Open a terminal and type the following commands:

 `cd /var/www`